-(1) Drastic reduction in current course offerings: We won't be able to offer and staff at least 30% of General business courses including, Intro to Business, Business Law, and Intro to Marketing.
-Business Law and Intro to Business Law and Intro to Marketing.
-Business Law and Intro to Business Law and Intro to Marketing.
-Business Law and Intro
+(1) Drastic reduction in current course offerings; We won't be able to offer and staff at least 30% of General business courses including, intro to Business, Business Law, and Intro to Marketing, Business Law and Intro to Business Law and the one dayling section offered.
+We have one exercing section supply by part-lime faculty, She also to acaches a large locations of 100 curvolled in Fall 2017); one large correled DE section, and a large envolled falls start DE section.
+Part-lime faculty leach the remaining three sections: one night section, one section offered at Oublin High School, and one additional online section.

-Staffing the Business Law course with Part-time faculty is exceptionally challenging.
-The Business Law course is a unique complation of material that obviously requires the mastery of the material but also the ability to present at a suphomore level instead of as a law school delivery.
-The subject matter in the Introduction to Business and Introduction to Marketing courses is exceptionally diverse requiring sold academic credentials, strong industry experience, superior part of the work of the superior part of the superior part
+Staffing the Business Law courso with Part-time faculty is exceptionally challenging.
+The Business Law course is a unique compilation of material that obviously requires the mastery of the material but also the ability to present at a sophomore level instead of as a law school delivery.
+The subject matter in the Introduction to Business and Introduction to Business Enterpreneurship, and Retailing.

-(2) Decrease development of new contribution and certificates and career opportunities for students: With just 2 FT faculty teaching overload and involved on campus, there is not much room left to teach new courses and find PT faculty to teach new cort facilist Re Entirepreneurship and Business Data Analytics.
-Not being able to offer new conflicates that lead to jobs and fulfill industry needs would not serve the students and community.
-Business Advisory board has strongly suggested focusing out Work based learning including a heavy need for Business Analytics.
+(2) Decrease development of new coniculum and certificates and career opportunities for students: With just 2 FT faculty teaching overload and involved on campus, there is not much room left to teach new courses and find PT faculty to teach new certificates like Entrepreneurship and Business Data Analytics.
+Not being able to offer new certificates that lead to jobs and fulfill industry needs would not serve the students and community.
+Business Advisory board has strongly suggested focusing on Work based learning including a heavy need for Business Analytics.

-(3) Effect on scheduling and FTES: As most of the day sections are taught by FT faculty (most business teachers are FT employed in the industry), we won't be able to offer very many courses between 8am to 8pm.
-This will affect enrollments in Business discipline and will have ripple affect all over compus.
-Business is one of the largest major on compus.
+(3) Effect on scheduling and FTES: As most of the day sections are taught by FT faculty (most business teachers are FT employed in the industry), we won't be able to offer very many courses between 8am to 5pm.
+This will affect enrollments in Business of sciptine and will have ripple affect all over campus.
+Business is one of the largest major on campus.

-(4) Effect on ongoing initiatives: During the trief time our department had the two additional full time faculty members we were able to faunch and start to grow several Initiatives.
-As we have As we have host two FT faculty, we are not able to confinually support initiatives like developing certificates in Cross discipling in Enterpreneurship (Mark Grooms), Sponsoring an International studies program (Patricia Stokke) and sponsoring and arranging for Shark Tank (Mark Grooms).
+(4) Effect on ongoing inclusives: During the brief time our department had the two additional full time faculty members we were able to faunch and start to grow several initiatives.
+As we have As we have not a two for tracity, we are not able to continually support initiatives like developing certificates in Cross discipline in Entrepreneusity (Mark Grooms), Sponsoring an International studies program (Patricia Stokke) and sponsoring and arranging for Shark Tank (Mark Grooms).

-Additionally when the job market is "tight" finding talented individuals to serve as part-time faculty is exceptionally challenging.
-Further because of the large number of part time instructors the program requires, there is a severe lack of continuity with students from semester to semester.
-This lack of continuity limits students' success and limits the additional resources we can offer them (i.e., coaching, mentoring, clubs, entrepreneurship activities, business plan competitions, marketing and advertising competitions, community involvement, internships, and work experience guidance etc).
+Additionally when the job market is "tight" finding talented individuals to serve as part-time faculty is exceptionally chaltenging.
+Further because of the large number of part lime instructors the program requires, there is a severe lack of continuity with students from semester to semester.
+This lack of continuity limits students' success and I mils line additional resources we can offer them (i.e. coaching, mentoring, clubs, entrepreneurship activities, business plan competitions, marketing and advertising competitions, community involvement, internships, and work experience guidance etc.).

 Finally this departmental shortage of resources adds to the general burden on the existing college-wide population.
-With the invited number of faculty in the department existing faculty members are constrained from full participation in campus-wide activities.
+With the limited number of faculty in the department existing faculty members are constrained from full participation in campus-wide activities.

-Business discipline had not hired a new faculty since 1989 (Weaver and Chopra were replacements) until Fall 2014.
-With much needed FT lives we were able to expand the program and were fortunate to have 5 FT faculty.
+Business discipline had not hired a new faculty since 1989 (Weaver and Chopra were replacements) until Fat 2014.
+With much needed FT hires we were able to expand the program and were fortunate to have 5 FT faculty.
 We are asking for hiring minimum 3 FT faculty.
 Two for teaching General Business and Marketing courses and third position for growing Entrepreneurship and Data Analysis programs.
 As of Fall 2018, with no new hire, we will be below the staffing level of 1989.